ed-xmos/sw_usb_audio/README.rst

 - (xmos/sw_usb_audio#99) Input via TDM master unreliable due to low-level timing issues (xcore-200 only)

-- (xmos/sw_usb_audio#120) Playback glitches experienced at 44.1/48kHz when using ASIO4ALL (v2.15) with built-in windows drivers.
-USB bus traces prove that these originate from the host driver.
+- (xmos/sw_usb_audio#132) Output glitches experienced on some laptops due to Thesycon driver outputting zero samples.
+This is under investigation by Thesycon.

 - (#14762) When in DSD mode with S/PDIF output enabled, DSD samples are transmitted over S/PDIF if the DSD and S/PDIF channels are shared, this may or may not be desired

 - (#14173) I2S input is completely disabled when DSD output is active - any input stream to the host will contain 0 samples

-- (#14780) Operating the design at a sample rate of less than or equal to the SOF rate (i.e. 8kHz at HS, 1kHz at FS) may expose a corner case relating to 0 length packet handling in both the driver and device and should be considered unsupported at this time.
+- (#14780) Operating the design at a sample rate of less than or equal to the SOF rate (i.e. 8kHz at HS, 1kHz at FS) may expose a corner case relating to 0 length packet handling in both the driver and device and should be considered un-supported at this time.

 - (#14883) Before DoP mode is detected a small number of DSD samples will be played out as PCM via I2S